SCPN Control — Neuro-Symbolic Fusion Controller¶

 The Solution¶

-A standalone neuro-symbolic control engine that compiles Stochastic Petri Nets into spiking neural network controllers — with formal verification, sub-ms latency, and zero GPU dependency.
+A standalone neuro-symbolic control engine that compiles Stochastic Petri Nets into spiking neural network controllers — with contract-based pre/post-condition checking, sub-ms kernel latency, and zero GPU dependency.

 | Metric | scpn-control | DIII-D PCS | TORAX | ITER PCS |